SystemFw/blog/content/posts/data-oriented.md

 [Unison Cloud](unison.cloud), the next-gen cloud platform we're building on top of the [Unison](unison-lang.org) language.

-TODO: flow
-A unique characteristic of our cloud is the power to manipulate persistent and transactional storage as if it was an in-memory data structure.

-We expose this feature as a set of _abilities_ (Unison's take on algebraic effects) which can express custom control flow abstractions as ordinary straight-line code.
+A unique characteristic of our cloud is the power to manipulate persistent and transactional storage as if it was an in-memory data structure, via a set of _abilities_ : Unison's take on algebraic effects that can express custom control flow abstractions as ordinary straight-line code.

-The model is fairly simple: you write programs in the `Transaction` ability that operate on one or more typed key-value tables, and call `transact` to delimit a transactional boundary.
+The model is fairly simple: you write programs in the `Transaction` ability that operate on one or more typed key-value tables, and call `transact` to delimit a transactional boundary, which will require the `Storage` ability.

 ```haskell
 type Table k v = Table Text